 A motion for summary judgment is requesting that the judge rule on an issue as a matter of law.
 This motion can be made for all or any part of a claim.
 Prevailing on summary judgment in Florida is difficult because if there is any disputed material fact, the court may deny the motion.
-Accordingly, it rather rear for a plaintiff in litigation to file one.
+Accordingly, it is rare for a plaintiff in litigation to file one.
 On the other hand, defendants will use it as a tool to try to narrow the issues.
 However, in a few cases, such motion may at least be an effective way to bring a certain issue to the court's attention, depending on how the case develops.

-Usually for us to file a motion for summary, we will need for you to complete an affidavit that provides the necessary facts for the motion.
-Please understand, if you are signing an affidavit for a motion for summary judgment in your favor, the affidavit is your sworn testimony.
+Usually for us to file a motion for summary judgment, we will need for you to complete an affidavit that provides the necessary facts for the motion.
+Please understand that if you are signing an affidavit for a motion for summary judgment in your favor, the affidavit is your sworn testimony.
 It is similar to giving testimony at a deposition and can be presented during your deposition and at trial.
-Again, you must make sure it is completely accurate.
+Again, you must make sure it is completely accurate and true.
 Of course, if you have any questions or comments about the necessary facts, do not hesitate to let us know.
-The affidavit must be accurate, complete, and meet your approval, before you consider signing it in the presence of a Notary Public.
+The affidavit must be accurate, complete, and meet your approval before you consider signing it in the presence of a Notary Public.

-Once you approve of the motion and affidavit, we will file it with the court and set it for hearing.
+Once you approve of the motion and affidavit, we will file it with the Court and set it for hearing.
 Unfortunately, it may take a substantial amount of time to get a hearing time before the Court.
-Your attendance at the hearing may not be necessary.
+Your attendance at the hearing may not be necessary but we will inform you if you are required to appear.
 We will advise you of the results after the motion is heard if you do not need to attend.

-The defendant can also file a motion for summary judgment.
-If the defendant prevails and the court grants the motion, the issues addressed in the motion have been decided in the defendant's favor.
+The defendant can also file a Motion for Summary Judgment.
+If the defendant prevails and the Court grants the motion, the issues addressed in the motion have been decided in the defendant's favor.
 This can cause the entire claim against the defendant to be resolved in favor of the defendant.
-However, if the court grants the motion pertaining to only part of the claim, your case will continue so that the remaining issues will be resolved through a final judgment.
+However, if the Court grants the motion pertaining to only part of the claim, your case will continue so that the remaining issues will be resolved through a final judgment.

-Accordingly, you need to read in detail any motion for summary judgment we send you including any affidavits).
+Accordingly, you need to read in detail any Motion for Summary Judgment we send you, including any affidavits.
 We need for you to inform us of whether the facts provided therein are accurate and complete.